PrasannaAdiga/tech-notes/golang/05_function.md

 }
 ```

+## defer
+- differ is a mechanism that allows you to postpone the execution of a function until the surrounding function returns.
+- It's a useful feature for ensuring that certain cleanup actions or finalizing tasks are performed, regardless of how the function exits, whether it returns normally or panics.
+So it is a little like async await in NodeJS.
+- We can also have multiple deferred statements in a function, and they will be executed in a last in first out order when the function returns.
+- arguments to differed functions are evaluated immediately when the differ statement is encountered.
+So just because differ function is getting executed at the end, doesn't mean that it is getting evaluated at the end.
+The differ function will be evaluated immediately as soon as it is encountered.
+And this is important to note, especially when the values of arguments might change by the time the deferred function executes.

 ## Panic
 In Go error does not crash applications like in other languages where we need to wrap block of code inside try and catch block to handle errors and continue the program.